Home

 1. While separating data into tables, keep the connections between related records using a unique field

-A reliable way would be to introduce migration id – a unique text+number identifier.
-The number will guarantee uniqueness as it will be automatically generated, and text will make it human-friendly (e.g. Account-000001).
+One of the data migration best practices and a reliable way would be to introduce a migration ID – a unique text+number identifier.
+The number will guarantee uniqueness as it will be automatically generated, and text will make it human-friendly (e.g., Account-000001).

-Migration id is needed only for parent records, but in some cases, you might need to upload additional records that are related to current child records.
-To have it covered, try creating a migration id for each migrated object to keep the connection between the old and new records.
+Migration ID is needed only for parent records, but in some cases, you might need to upload additional records that are related to the current child records.
+To have it covered, try creating a migration ID for each migrated object to keep the connection between the old and new records.

-In the target org, create a text field to contain the migration id.
-In source data, use any available tool to generate unique values (e.g. Auto Number fields in SF-to-SF migration)
+In the target org, create a text field to contain the migration ID.
+In source data, use any available tool to generate unique values (e.g., Auto Number fields in Salesforce to Salesforce data migration).

 Accounts: